 This month I'm on a mission to use up the extra food in our house.
 We are going to be moving in about a month, so anything we can use up now means less stuff to move later.

 There are always cake mixes and maraschino cherries on the pantry shelves, so I decided to make a chocolate version of these Chocolate Chip Cherry Cookies.
 If you love chocolate and cherries, trust me and make both of these easy cookie recipes.
+This oatmeal cherry chocolate cookie is a great choice as well!

 The hidden cherry under the chocolate glaze is a fun surprise to find when you bite into one of these chocolate cookies.